cups-code/hotcuppa/content/index.md

 - `archive` contains cups' old notes and things he doesn't really need anymore
 - `blogs` is where you'll find informal, mostly casual notes
-- `compilations` is where you'll find compilations of previous pieces that have been compiled for easier reading
-- `essays` is a collection of cups' essays, mostly personal ones out of passion
 - `lyrics` is a collection of all my song lyrics, all easy to access from the blogs
-- `novels` is also another collection of cups' writing, specialising in fiction in contrast to other pieces
 - `previews` is a collection of somewhat finalised drafts that have yet to be organised and have been dropped there instead